alwashali/yaa/README.md

 yaa - yaml search for humans

-yaa is designed to search the content of open source projects that use YAML files as their main file structure.
-For example, the SigmaHQ Project consists of approximately 2700 rules, each stored in a YAML file.
-Searching within the content of these files can be challenging. yaa provides an easy method, using query language, to search for specific content within these projects.
+yaa is a tool designed to search the content of open source projects that use YAML files as their primary file structure.
+It is primarily used for detecting content projects but can be used with any YAML-based project.
+For example, the SigmaHQ Project has around 2700 rules, and Splunk content library includes approximately 1400 rules.
+Similarly, the Nuclei template and Sentinel detections also contain a significant number of rules.
+Searching within the content of these files can be challenging, especially if you want to query language to extract specific search criteria. yaa provides a straightforward method by using a query language to search for specific content within the YAML files of these projects.

 **Full Text Search**